CaylinDewey/cross-over-capsule-102/README.md

 The site could be tested in different browsers in future.
 It was not part of the minimal viable product for this project.

 #### Chrome Dev Tools Lighthouse Scores
-The scores for mobile performance especially, could be improved.
+The scores for mobile performance especially, has been improved after a peer-review suggested this.
+All the new images reflecting the updated and improved tests are now [available](#chrome-dev-tools-lighthouse).

 #### Content for Marketing on the Site
 In future it would be great to have a few shots and clips of influencers that fit our demographic.
 Examples would be influencers that rate tech, travel gear, travel destinations, etc. Ideas for content could be to feature their wardrobe and what they selected and why.
 As product upgrades are released, these can then be reviewed for "promotion" by the influencers.